woodshop/woodshop.github.io/participants.md

 	<a href="/images/kerr.jpg"><img width="400" src="/images/kerr.jpg" alt=""></a>
 </figure>

 James Kerr is an animator who creates GIFs using Renaissance art and graphic illustrations.
-His humorous work treats subjects such as religion, class, entertainment, and modernism by juxtaposing Renaissance art with graphic depictions drawing from pop cultural references.
+His humorous work treats subjects such as religion, class, entertainment, and modernism by juxtaposing Renaissance art with graphic depictions drawn from pop cultural references.
 [His work](http://scorpiondagger.com/) has been featured on [Boing Boing](http://boingboing.net/2014/08/04/the-amazing-renaissance-art-gi.html) and other blogs.

 ### Description
 James will talk about his compositional process, along with a discussion of interactive (GIF) art in live settings.